-that the ALS codec binary was not yet optimized for speed.
-While encoder and decoder complexity of Monkey's Audio are nearly equal, the ALS decoder complexity is approximately three times lower [5].
+The MPEG-4 ALS encoder, at maximum compression, has approximately twice the complexity of Monkey's Audio, but one should take into account that the tested ALS codec binary was not yet optimized for speed.
+However, while encoder and decoder complexity of Monkey's Audio are nearly equal (symmetric codec), the ALS decoder complexity is significantly lower than that of Monkey's Audio [5].

-The encoder offers different compression levels.
-While the maximum level achieves the highest compression at the expense of slowest encoding speed, the results of the faster medium level, compared to the ALS results in Table 1, are typically less than 0.5% worse [12].
+The ALS encoder is designed to offer different compression levels.
+While the maximum level achieves the highest compression at the expense of slowest encoding speed, the faster medium level, compared to the results in Table 1, only leads to less than 0.5% degradation [12].